flyser/xoj2tikz/README.md

  * Background: **NO** (and no plans either ... maybe one day. or if someone has a patch for that)
  * Embedded PDFs: **NO** (not really the purpose of this tool.
-It might be possible to build a tool based on xoj2tikz to do that)
+It might be possible to build a tool based on xojtools to do that)

 ## I really ran out of ideas ... ##